-Contributions of different lengths are invited, including both standard research/theoretical papers (4,000 - 7,000 words, excluding references) and reports (1,000 - 2,500 words, excluding references).
+Contributions of different lengths are invited, including both standard research/ theoretical papers (4,000 - 7,000 words, excluding references) and reports (1,000 - 2,500 words, excluding references), plus an abstract of max 200 words.
 Papers of more than 7,000 words are unlikely to be published, although in some instances authors may be invited to divide a longer original submission into two or more shorter pieces.